Farewe/invacost/Readme.md

 ## How complete is our economic data?

-It is impossible to evaluate the absolute degree of completeness of our INVACOST - we know that we lack data for many taxonomic groups (e.g. plants are currently underrepresented) and many places around the earth (most cost data is located in North America and Europe).
+It is impossible to evaluate the absolute degree of completeness of our InvaCost - we know that we lack data for many taxonomic groups (e.g. plants are currently underrepresented) and many places around the earth (most cost data are located in North America and Europe).
 You have to be aware of these potential biases and remember them when interpreting data/analyses.